 For the first time, Journey backed with impulsion and perfect form yesterday.
 Woo-hoo!
 It’s hard to believe we rescued him almost three years ago because some lessons came s-l-o-w-l-y.
 His success yesterday was like a piece of birthday cake.
 (I love cake.)
 A moment worth savoring.
 It also led me to reconsider the use of pressure in horse training.

 Journey’s back up was pretty.
 Cadenced.
 Straight.
 Hocks and hindquarters engaged.
 With the diagonal movement we dream of.
 And I didn’t touch him.
 I created energy in front of him with a garbage bag duct-taped to a four foot dressage whip.

 Sure, Journey backs up under saddle and in hand.
 But not like he did yesterday.
-He did what he did because I created the right amount of energy that he transformed into movement.
+He did what he did because I created the right amount of energy that he then transformed into movement.

 Horses learn from the release of pressure

 If you think horses learn from the release of pressure, you’re right.
 Teaching and shaping behaviors depends on the application and use of pressure.
 Some groups within the equine world consider any use of pressure abusive.
 While I stand with them when it comes to the mis-use of pressure, I believe horses and humans were meant to be interdependent.

 Which requires training – for horse and human.
 Both need a why and a how to succeed, better known as motivation and instruction.

 Sometimes motivating your horse seems more about energy than pressure.
 Some folks think the concept of building energy is easier to understand than the release of pressure.

 To some people the distinction is one of semantics.
 Words, nothing but words.
 Yet, to other folks, one makes more sense than the other.
 Humans don’t learn and process concepts the same way.
 Neither do horses.
 I learn by seeing and doing.
 Others by listening or reading.
 The best teachers know the most ways to teach the same thing.